-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in Class A Shares of the Fund in a single transaction.
-More information about these fees and other discounts is available from your financial professional and in the section titled "Choosing a Share Class" and in "APPENDIX A - Waivers and Discounts Available from Intermediaries and Conversion Policies" of the Prospectus.
+More information about these fees and other discounts is available from your financial professional and in the section titled "Choosing a Share Class" on page 58 and in "APPENDIX A - Waivers and Discounts Available from Intermediaries and Conversion Policies" of the Prospectus.

 Class A Shares Institutional Class Shares

 Shareholder Fees

 (fees paid directly from your investment)

-Maximum sales charge (load) imposed on
+Maximum sales charge (load) imposed on purchases

-purchases (as a percentage of offering price) 5.75%(1) None
+(as a percentage of offering price) 5.75%(1) None

-Maximum deferred sales charge (load) (as a percentage of the lesser of the value
+Maximum deferred sales charge (load) (as a

+percentage of the lesser of the value redeemed or

-redeemed or the amount invested) 1.00%(2) None
+the amount invested) 1.00%(2) None

 Wire fee \$20 \$20

 Overnight check delivery fee \$25 \$25

-Retirement account fees (annual maintenance \$15 \$15
+Retirement account fees (annual maintenance fee) \$15 \$15

-fee)

 Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the he value of your in ivestment)
+(expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.70% 0.70%

 Distribution and service (Rule 12b-1) fees 0.25% None

 Other expenses (3) 0.31% 0.31%

-Shareholder service fee 0.15% 0.15%

-All other expenses 0.16% 0.16%

-Acquired fund fees and expenses (3) 0.06% 0.06%
+Acquired fund fees and expenses 0.06% 0.06%

-Total annual fund operating expenses 1.32% 1.07%
+Total annual fund operating expenses (4) 1.32% 1.07%

-Fees waived and/or expenses reimbursed (4) (0.06%) (0.06%)
+Fees waived and/or expenses reimbursed (5) (0.06%) (0.06%)

-Total annual fund operating expenses after
+Total annual fund operating expenses after waiving ',

-waiving fees and/or reimbursing expenses (4) 1.26% 1.01%
+fees and/or reimbursing expenses (4), (5) 1.26% 1.01%